-The Windows authentication plugin is a commercial extension.
-To learn more about commercial products (MySQL Enterprise Edition), see http://www.mysql.com/products/.
+The Windows authentication plugin is an extension included in MySQL Enterprise Edition, a commercial product.
+To learn more about commercial products, see http://www.mysql.com/products/.

-As of MySQL 5.5.16, commercial distributions of MySQL for Windows include an authentication plugin that performs external authentication on Windows, enabling MySQL Server to use native Windows services to authenticate client connections.
+As of MySQL 5.5.16, MySQL Enterprise Edition for Windows includes an authentication plugin that performs external authentication on Windows, enabling MySQL Server to use native Windows services to authenticate client connections.
 Users who have logged in to Windows can connect from MySQL client programs to the server based on the information in their environment without specifying an additional password.

 The client and server exchange data packets in the authentication handshake.
 As a result of this exchange, the server creates a security context object that represents the identity of the client in the Windows OS.
 This identity includes the name of the client account.
 The Windows authentication plugin uses the identity of the client to check whether it is a given account or a member of a group.
 By default, negotiation uses Kerberos to authenticate, then NTLM if Kerberos is unavailable.

 External authentication: The plugin enables MySQL Server to accept connections from users defined outside the MySQL grant tables.

 Proxy user support: The plugin can return to MySQL a user

 name different from the client user.
 This means that the

 plugin can return the MySQL user that defines the privileges